idleberg/atom-do-not-track/README.md

 Additionally, you can block custom URL patterns in the packages settings pane.
 You can open it by clicking on tbe Do Not Track status-bar or by running *Do Not Track: Toggle Settings* from your command palette.

-:warning:  **Note:** Only web-requests that run within Atom's main process can be blocked.
+**Note:** Only web-requests that run within Atom's main process can be blocked.
 Parts of Atom, as well as third-party packages, use external processes to establish connections – these cannot be blocked by this package.
 Examples for this behavious are `apm`, the TabNine package, and *potentially* all packages using the Language Server Protocol (LSP).

 ## License